 Iran represents by far the most significant security challenge to the United States, its allies, and its interests in the greater Middle East.
 Its open hostility to the United States and Israel, sponsorship of terrorist groups, and history of threatening the commons underscore the problem.
 Today, Iran's provocations are mostly a concern for the region and America's allies, friends, and assets there.
-Iran relies heavily on irregular (to include political) warfare against others in the region and fields more ballistic missiles than any of its neighboring countries field.
-The development of its ballistic missiles and potential nuclear capability also mean that it poses a significant long-term threat to the security of the U.S. homeland.
+Iran relies heavily on irregular (to include political) warfare against others in the region, and the number of ballistic missiles fielded by Iran is greater than the number fielded by any of its neighboring countries.
+The development of its ballistic missiles and potential nuclear capability also make Iran a significant long-term threat to the security of the U.S. homeland.

-This Index therefore assesses the overall threat from Iran, considering the range of contingencies, as "aggressive."
+This Index therefore assesses the overall threat from Iran, considering the range of contingencies, as "aggressive" for level of provocative behavior.
 Iran's capability score holds at "gathering."
-161